-Suppose If you want to buy a Tata Steel stock according to bullish Marubuzo.
-But first, you need to validate that the bullish marubuzo has occurred.
+Suppose If you want to buy a Tata Steel stock according to bullish Marubozu.
+But first you need to validate that the bullish marubozu has occured.
 You can do that by seeing if before 10 minutes of the closing session of trading.
 The low of the day is approximately equal to the opening price and the high of the day is equal to the current market price or not.
 If it happens then you can take a bullish trade.
 This type of trader is a Risk Taker.

 However, Risk Averse is that type of trader who lets the candlestick to complete.
-He determines that the bullish marubuzo has formed and taken the trading position on the next day.
+He determines that the bullish marubozu has formed and take the trading position on the next day.

-Risk Averse is completely sure that the bullish marubuzo has formed while in case of Risk Taker.
-It might happen that in the last 10 minutes that the price might go down because of the panic selling resulting in no bullish marubuzo formation.
+Risk Averse is completely sure that the bullish marubozu has formed while in case of Risk Taker.
+It might happen that in last 10 minutes that the price might go down because of the panic selling resulting in no bullish marubozu formation.

 Risk Averse also has to take a deep stop loss against the Risk Taker.
 As he is carrying out his trading position on the next day.

-In bullish marubuzo, the open price working as a day’s low approximately is the stop-loss according to the textbook.
+In bullish marubozu, the open price working as a day’s low approximately is the stop-loss according to the textbook.